-The district and custodial agency must make a best interest determination when a child is placed in a foster care placement outside the attendance area of the child's school of origin.
-Collaboratively, the district and the custodial agency should determine if the child will stay in his or her school of origin or enroll in the school or district in the attendance area of the foster placement.
+The district and custodial agency should make a best interest determination when a child is placed in a foster care placement outside the attendance area of the child's school of origin.
+Collaboratively, the district, and the custodial agency should determine if the child will stay in their school of origin or enroll in the school or district in the attendance area of the foster placement.
 The custodial agency must notify the school and district within one school day of the child being placed in foster care or of a change in the child's living arrangement.

 Except in emergency placement situations outside the district boundaries, the custodial agency should initiate a best interest meeting as soon as possible.
 The custodial agency and district have up to five school days to make a best interest determination after the child is placed in foster care or changes foster care placements.
-While the best interest determination is being made, the student is to remain in his or her school of origin.
+While the best interest determination is being made, the student is to remain in their school of origin.

 As part of the process, custodial agencies and districts need to jointly develop protocols to facilitate meaningful participation of all relevant parties in these discussions.
-The representative from the school of origin should be knowledgeable about the child and provide input on significant relationships; academic progress; and social and emotional well-being.
+The representative from the school of origin should be knowledgeable about the child and provide input on significant relationships, academic progress, and aspects affecting social and emotional well-being.
 This person may be a teacher, counselor, or other meaningful person in the child's life.
-If the child has an IEP or a 504 Plan, the district must provide information about all required special education and related services and supports.
+If the child has an IEP or a 504 Plan, the district should provide information about all required special education and related services and supports.

-Custodial agencies and districts also may wish to consult with others for additional information (e.g., biological parents, foster parents, relatives).
+Custodial agencies and districts also may wish to consult with others for additional information, such as the child's biological parents, foster parents, or relatives.
 The child may participate when developmentally appropriate to do so.

-The custodial agency should collaborate with the district to fully consider relevant information regarding academic programming and related service needs, however, the custodial agency holds ultimate legal responsibility for making best interest determination for the foster child in their care.
+The custodial agency should collaborate with the district to fully consider relevant information regarding academic programming and related service needs; however, the custodial agency holds ultimate legal responsibility for making best interest determination for the foster child in their care.
 If a best interest determination cannot be reached collaboratively, the custodial agency must make the final determination within five school days.

-Please review the Ohio's Model Best Interest Determination Form.
+Access Ohio's Model Best Interest Determination Form for more information.

-Does a child have to stay in his or her school of origin while the best interest determination is being made?
+Does a child have to stay in their school of origin while the best interest determination is being made?

 Yes.
-Arrangements are to be made so that the child in foster care can continue to regularly attend classes and fully participate in activities at his or her school of origin while the best interest determination is being made.
+During the best interest determination process, students should regularly attend classes and fully participate in activities at their school of origin while the best interest determination is being made.

-What happens when a child changes schools abruptly due to an emergency removal from the foster placement?
+What steps should be taken when a child changes schools abruptly due to an emergency foster placement disruption?